TheDaemoness/IceAndShadow3/main/scala/README.md

 Not present on any of the classes in `mod.iceandshadow3` in specific, where it would be redundant.

 ### "T" - Trait
 Always written in Scala.
 A trait that does NOT fit the criteria for the `I` prefix.
+Often a mixin.